d-morrison/IntroStatActivities/_book/08-paired.md

 \vspace{.8in}

+\newpage

 21. Do the results of your confidence interval and hypothesis test agree?
 What does each tell you about the null hypothesis?

-\vspace{1in}

-\newpage
+\vspace{.7in}

 22. Write a paragraph summarizes the results of this study.
-Be sure to include:
+Be sure to describe:

 * Summary statistic